-''' map (f, , out=None, buffer=None, buffer_size=None, close=True, flatten=False) Returns a channel containing f(v) for values v from the channel. '''
+map (f, , out=None, close=True)

+Returns a channel containing f(v) for values v from the channel.

 - close whether out should be closed when there are no more values to be produced. - out the output channel.
-If None, one with no buffering will be created. - buffer buffer of the internal channel, only applies if out is None - buffer\size buffer\size of the internal channel, only applies if out is None - f a function receiving one element and returning one element.
-Cannot return None. - flatten if True, assume f returns sequence and puts individual elements of the sequence onto the output channel instead
+If None, one with no buffering will be created. - f a function receiving one element and returning one element.
+Cannot return None.

-'''

-filter (p, , out=None, buffer=None, buffer_size=None, close=True)
+filter (p, , out=None, close=True)

-'''